 Notes

-- If added to a too-hot pan, chicken livers will splatter and even burst.
-So make sure to use medium heat and don't wait too long before adding the livers to the pan.
+- If added to a too-hot pan, the livers will splatter and even burst.
+So make sure to use medium heat and don't wait too long before adding them to the pan.

 - The USDA recommends cooking poultry internal organs to an internal temperature of 165°F.